-The company is building a commercial grade kitchen for the manufacture of baked goods and other edible products that incorporate Cannabis extracts.
+The company is building a commercial grade kitchen for the manufacture of chewables and other edible products that incorporate Cannabis extracts.
 Product development will ultimately be driven by consumer demand and market research, but HHG's intent is to create single serve and low-dosage, (e.g. 5mg THC) multi-serving packaged goods.
 Anecdotal and empirical studies conducted in other recently regulated jurisdictions indicate that consumers are often given Cannabis without a proper understanding of dosage, and experience negative effects as a result.

-The packaging will meet all Massachusetts regulations regarding consumer disclosure, but the group is focused on making dosage information as clear as possible for its patients and clients to ensure the least possibility of overdosing from THC.
+The packaging will meet all Massachusetts regulations regarding consumer disclosure, but the group is focused on making dosage information as clear as possible for its patients, clients and its host community at large to ensure the least possibility of overdosing from THC.